Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: Details of Preliminary Experiments

 \subsection{Details of Destruction Settings}

-We choose 8 classification tasks and 4 question answering tasks for the preliminary experiments.
-The details of these datasets are shown in Appendix~\ref{appendix:corpora_benchmark}.

-To investigate the impact of factual knowledge, we assume that the entities (sometimes with labels) in the example can represent the factual knowledge~\cite{Wang2021KEPLER, Wang2022Knowledge, Wang2021KAdapter, Sun2019ERNIE, Zhang2019ERNIE}.
-Thus, we recognize all entities by the open-source entity linking tool TagMe\footnote{\url{https://sobigdata.d4science.org/group/tagme}}~\cite{Ferragina2010TAGME}.
-For the classification tasks, we also view the labels as special entities.

-We follow~\cite{Min2022Rethinking, Kim2022Ground} to design multiple destruction settings which aim to remove or replace all the entities (and the labels) to show the impact of the factual knowledge.
-Likewise, to make a fair comparison, we also randomly choose some non-entity tokens (the number of these tokens is the same as the number of entity tokens).
-For each task, we randomly choose $K=8$ examples as the in-context examples and concatenate them with each test example to form an input sequence.
-The maximum sequence length of each example is 256.
-We choose 5 different random seeds (i.e., 12, 24, 42, 90, and 100).
-Hence, each dataset has 5 different testing results for one LLM.
-In other words, for each LLM, we can obtain $8\times 5=40$ results for classification and $4\times 5=20$ results for question answering.
-We thus report the averaged results of each LLM in Figure~\ref{fig:preexp1}.
-Through the results, we find that factual knowledge is key to the performance of ICL and is more important than non-entity components.
+For our preliminary experiments, we selected 8 classification tasks and 4 question-answering tasks.
+The specifics of these datasets are detailed in Appendix~\ref{appendix:corpora_benchmark}.
+To explore the influence of \emph{factual knowledge}, we posit that entities (and their associated labels in text classification tasks) embody factual knowledge~\cite{Wang2021KEPLER, Wang2022Knowledge, Wang2021KAdapter, Sun2019ERNIE, Zhang2019ERNIE}.
+We identify all entities using the open-source TagMe entity linking tool\footnote{\url{https://sobigdata.d4science.org/group/tagme}}~\cite{Ferragina2010TAGME}.
+In the case of classification tasks, labels are treated as special types of entities.
+We follow the methodologies of \citet{Min2022Rethinking} and \citet{Kim2022Ground} to create various destruction settings that either remove or replace entities (and labels), thereby demonstrating the impact of factual knowledge.
+Additionally, for each task, we randomly select $K=8$ examples as in-context examples and concatenate them with each test example to form an input sequence, capped at a maximum sequence length of 256 tokens.
+With 5 different random seeds (i.e., 12, 24, 42, 90, and 100), each dataset yields 5 unique test results for a given LLM.
+Consequently, for each LLM, we collate $8 \times 5 = 40$ results for classification and $4 \times 5 = 20$ results for question-answering tasks.
+The aggregated results are presented in Figure~\ref{fig:preexp1}, underscoring factual knowledge as a pivotal component in the performance of ICL.